isomerpages/enterprisesg-switch/index.md

 sections:
   - hero:
       title: SWITCH Returns 27–29 October 2026!
-      subtitle: Be the first to know when registrations open and when exciting happenings from our community take place!
+      subtitle: Join our mailing list to be the first to know when registrations open
       background: /images/homepage images/2.png
       button: Join our mailing list
       url: http://eepurl.com/iqDazw